Direxion Daily Semiconductors Bull 3x Shares (NYSEARCA:SOXL) Shares Gap Up to $14.31

-Shares of Direxion Daily Semiconductors Bull 3x Shares (NYSEARCA:SOXL – Get Rating) gapped up before the market opened on Monday .
+Direxion Daily Semiconductors Bull 3x Shares (NYSEARCA:SOXL – Get Rating)’s stock price gapped up prior to trading on Monday .
 The stock had previously closed at $14.31, but opened at $14.96.
-Direxion Daily Semiconductors Bull 3x Shares shares last traded at $14.83, with a volume of 16,689,334 shares.
+Direxion Daily Semiconductors Bull 3x Shares shares last traded at $14.83, with a volume of 16,689,334 shares changing hands.

 Hedge Funds Weigh In On Direxion Daily Semiconductors Bull 3x Shares